 COVID + Climate Resilience

-In partnership with Avaaz, WEA’s Global COVID + Climate Relief, Recovery, and Resilience program is working with thousands of grassroots women leaders to address the immediate needs of millions of people and to implement solutions for long-term resilience.
-Through the program, leaders are distributing life-saving supplies, securing vulnerable women’s immediate health and safety needs, building knowledge and skills via grassroots women’s networks, and creating resilient support systems for the future.
-The program is being implemented in Kenya, Uganda, Tanzania, Congo, Nigeria, and Nicaragua.
+WEA’s Global COVID + Climate Relief, Recovery, and Resilience program has supported thousands of grassroots women leaders to distribute life-saving supplies, secure vulnerable women’s immediate health and safety needs, build knowledge and skills via grassroots women’s networks, and create resilient support systems for the future.
+The program is being implemented in Kenya, Uganda, Tanzania, Congo, Nigeria, India, Mexico, and Nicaragua.

 Goals of the COVID + Climate program are:

-1) Keeping people alive and safe through emergency relief distribution to the most vulnerable via grassroots women's networks in priority regions.
-This includes:
+Keeping people alive and safe through emergency relief distribution to the most vulnerable via grassroots women's networks in priority regions.